sahilvirdi01/cpp-programming/README.md

 ## Notes
 - The program paths in this README are matched to the current files in the `codes/` folder.
-- images are stored in `media/` folder.
+- Pattern example images are stored in the `media/` folder.